Creighton vs. Princeton Predictions & Picks - NCAA Tournament Sweet 16

 Creighton Performance Insights

-- The Tigers are outscoring opponents by 7.6 points per game, with a +235 scoring differential overall.
-They put up 75.5 points per game (84th in college basketball) and allow 67.9 per contest (114th in college basketball).
+- The Bluejays are outscoring opponents by 8.2 points per game with a +287 scoring differential overall.
+They put up 76.7 points per game (59th in college basketball) and allow 68.5 per outing (128th in college basketball).

-- Princeton prevails in the rebound battle by an average of 5.8 boards.
-It grabs 36 rebounds per game (12th in college basketball) compared to its opponents' 30.2.
+- Creighton is 41st in college basketball at 34.6 rebounds per game.
+That's 3.8 more than the 30.8 its opponents average.

-- Princeton makes 8.5 three-pointers per game (59th in college basketball) while shooting 33.9% from beyond the arc (191st in college basketball).
-It is making 2.2 more threes than its opponents, who drain 6.3 per game at 32%.
+- Creighton connects on 8.8 three-pointers per game (43rd in college basketball) while shooting 35.8% from deep (87th in college basketball).
+It is making 2.5 more threes per outing than its opponents, who drain 6.3 per game while shooting 33.5%.

+- The Bluejays' 99.8 points per 100 possessions on offense rank 33rd in college basketball, and the 89.2 points they allow per 100 possessions rank 114th in college basketball.

-- Princeton has come up short in the turnover battle by 1.7 per game, committing 11.8 (173rd in college basketball) while forcing 10.1 (329th in college basketball).
+- Creighton has lost the turnover battle by 1.5 turnovers per game, committing 10.9 (82nd in college basketball action) while forcing 9.4 (353rd in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.